Christian Dwyer Global Head of Admiralty

 Significant changes to the rules governing the preparation of witness statements will come into force on 6 April 2021.
 They will apply, with a few exceptions, to all trial witness statements signed on or after that date in Business and Property Court proceedings, although they will not apply to Admiralty Court proceedings until at the earliest 1 October 2021.

-The purpose of these reforms is to make the process of drafting witness statements more transparent.
 These changes follow on from initial amendments made to the witness evidence rules in April 2020, which introduced a revised Statement of Truth wording and also specified certain new requirements as to the content of witness statements.
 The aim of these changes was to obtain a more uninhibited account of facts from witnesses and reveal the extent of third party input into the witness statement.

 The latest changes, published as a new Practice Direction PD57AC and Appendix, make some further key changes, including that: